Pylons-tech/pylons_sdk/DEVELOPER_DOC.md

 🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿🌿

-Pylons eco system consists of cookbooks, items, coin and recipes.
+Pylons eco system consists of cookbooks, recipes, items, coins and trades.

-Here's detailed description of how to use cookbooks, items, coins and recipes which are compatible with pylons eco system.
+Here's description of how to use cookbooks, recipes, items, coins and trades which are compatible with pylons eco system.

 Usually, cookbook contains all recipes and items which is used for game.
 The game is corresponding to Cookbook 1: 1.

 Developers create a cookbook along with recipes and item which is going to be used within the game.
 Recipe can be used for buying items, upgrade items, merge two items into one.
-Also can be used for exchange of coins, sell items and trading items between users.
+Also can be used for the exchange of coins, sell items and trading items between users.
-And users owe items, coins and recipes.
-Recipes can be executed when user want.
+And players owe items, coins and trade orders.
+Recipes can be executed if user fit the recipe conditions.

 Since it's a blockchain based system, running recipe is taking more than 1 block time.
 So developers consider these things when writing cookbooks, recipes and items for their game.